-However resistant to change your users may appear, it's generally not the case that users don't want to adopt Teams.

-Cases of poor user adoption are bad for everyone involved, but in most cases, it's not necessarily the users' fault.
-However resistant to change your users may appear, it's generally not the case that users don't want to adopt Teams.
+Cases of poor user adoption are bad for everyone involved.
+However, most are not strictly the users' fault.
+However resistant to change your users may appear, it's generally not that they don't want to adopt Teams.

 Instead, these cases tend to emerge from organizations prioritizing the technical aspects of the migration while neglecting the human element.
-Adopting Teams isn't as simple as flipping a switch, and your users will need help if they're going to get the most out of it.
+Adopting Teams isn't as simple as flipping a switch.
+Your users will need help if they're going to get the most out of it.

-Getting people to adopt a system like Teams requires you to make them see the point, make sure the system is easy to use, and get them using it in a way that makes them look and feel good.
+it requires you to help them see the reason for change, ensure the system is simple to operate, and help them use it in a way that makes them look and feel good.
 Starting with a clearly articulated vision and a clear understanding of your user base will make the adoption journey much more successful.

 Adoption and change management plans are crucial to making the change.
 In fact, businesses that deploy a change management strategy are six times more likely to have successful projects than those that don’t.

 Throughout the adoption process, it's a good idea to benchmark success and celebrate whatever little victories you achieve as more and more users make use of Teams.

 With Microsoft Teams, information workers save 4 hours per week from improved collaboration and information sharing*